-- Understand the interdependence of ocean health, the food chain, and trophic structure connections as it pertains to ocean pollution. - Understand the interconnectedness of species within the same food chain in an ecosystem. - Develop a meaningful understanding of the importance of delivering scientific information to the public with the objective to lead an environmentally cleaner future.
+- Understandtheinterdependenceofoceanhealth, the food chain, and trophic structure connections as it pertains to ocean pollution. - Understand the interconnectedness of species within the same food chain in an ecosystem. - · Develop a meaningful understanding of advocating for better ocean health and climate change mitigation.

-- What pollutants (or properties of pollutants) have the most impact on ocean health? - How do pollutants affect all species in an ecosystem?
-Why are certain species more affected by ocean pollutants than others? - Why are Indigenous peoples disproportionately affected by ocean pollution?
+- What are the most significant ways that humans impact ocean health? - What pollutants have the most impact on ocean health? - How do pollutants affect all species in an ecosystem?
+Why are certain species more affected by ocean pollutants than others?

-- Watch: Bioaccumulation and Biomagnification: Increasingly Concentrated Problems! by Catalina Island Marine Institute - Read: Ocean Wise Blog: Tracking Contaminants in Killer Whale Habitat by Ocean Wise - View: Ocean Wise's Pollution Tracker by Ocean Wise - Read: What is a Research Briefing by Oxford Review - Read: Impact of Pollution on Native People by Native Knowledge 360
+- Watch: Bioaccumulation and Biomagnification: Increasingly Concentrated Problems! by Catalina Island Marine Institute - Read: Ocean Wise Blog: Tracking Contaminants in Killer Whale Habitats by Ocean Wise